 - Their apps are user-friendly and work correctly.
 The apps are where we interact with a VPN.
 They need to be user-friendly.
 They are also where features like kill switches reside, so they must work correctly.

 - They are secure.
 The VPN must use secure VPN protocols and strong encryption (AES-256 or ChaCha20) to ensure that hostile entities can't crack them.
-A report from the University of Maryland stated that cyber attacks happens every 39 seconds on average, and affect one third of all Americans every year.
-As Cybersecurity Consultant David Hatter points out, a VPN can help protect you against being in that unlucky one third.
+A report from the University of Maryland stated that cyber attacks happen every 39 seconds on average, and affect one-third of all Americans every year.
+As Cybersecurity Consultant David Hatter correctly pointed out, a VPN can help protect you against being in that unlucky one-third.

 - They must provide quality support.
 This means support personnel who are knowledgeable and responsive, a live chat system for fast response times, and a good money-back guarantee, just in case the relationship doesn't work out.